WreewanMorhee/react-async-alert-confirm/README.md

 };
 ```

+### No Any Callback Function Needed.

+### Seperate Alert/Confirm Dialog and Your Other Business/Display Logic Very Clearly.

-### No Any Callback Function Needed, Just Handle User Behaviour for Yes or No, And Write It in Async/Await Way
+### Write It in Async/Await Way

 ### Only React and Pure CSS, Super Fast!
-And Also Enhance UX and interaction!
+And Also Enhance UX and Interaction!

 <br /><br />